 - Hallucinations (hearing or seeing things that aren’t there)

 - Bizarre or hyperactive behavior

 Getting the diagnosis as early as possible will improve your loved one’s chances of managing the illness.
-If he gets the proper care, which will probably include medication and psychotherapy, a kind of talk therapy, he is likely to do better.
+If they get the proper care, which will probably include medication and psychotherapy, a kind of talk therapy, they are likely to do better.